Liposuction Procedures, Risks & Recovery

 Power-Assisted Lipoplasty

-Power-assisted lipoplasty is the preferred method of liposuction for many liposuction surgeons.
-The suction tube can be moved forward, backward, side to side or even in a circular motion as a result of a motor attached to the handle of the suction tube.
+Power-assisted lipoplasty is the preferred method of liposuction for most surgeons.
+The cannula can be moved forward, backward, side to side or even in a circular motion as a result of a motor attached to the handle of the suction tube.

 Power-assisted lipoplasty makes removing fat from the body a quick and easy procedure with minimal blood loss.
 This makes it especially suitable for removing large amounts of fat such as in the thighs, buttocks or abdomen.